Amro-Abou-Hachem/Signalling-Local-Hidden-Variable-Model-SLHV/README.md

 # Signaling Local Hidden Variable Model

-We provide an implementation of the linear porgram that caclculates the white noise \bold{visibility}.
+We provide an implementation of the linear porgram that caclculates the ** white noise visibility**

 We provide an implementation of the linear program and its dual to calculate the white-noise visibility of bipartite probability distributions